backyardbiomech/qtiConverter/README.md

     + If you use BBEdit, after installing it, click on the script icon in the menu (looks like a scroll)
     + select `Open Scripts Folder` to open a Finder window to the location where BBEdit scripts are saved.
 Right-click on the name of that window and it will show you the path to get there.
     + Back in BBEdit, make a new file, and save that file in that scripts folder location.
 Name the file something easy to recognize like `text2qti.sh`.
 The `sh` at the end is important!
-    + In BBEdit, copy and paste the following into the file:
+    + In BBEdit, copy and paste the code below into the file:
+    + If you saved the file to anywhere other than the Desktop, you have to edit the cd line to the directory where you saved the app.
+    + Save and close the script file
+    + Now, when you are done makeing a quiz in BBEdit, save the quiz, and while it is open, go to the Scripts menu icon, and select your script.
+It should run the conversion without having to even drag-and-drop the file!
 ```
 #!/bin/bash
 PATH=$PATH:/usr/local/bin
 cd ~/Desktop
 ./qtiConverterApp.py "$BB_DOC_PATH"
 ```
-    + If you saved the file to anywhere other than the Desktop, you have to edit the cd line to the directory where you saved the app.
-    + Save and close the script file
-    + Now, when you are done makeing a quiz in BBEdit, save the quiz, and while it is open, go to the Scripts menu icon, and select your script.
-It should run the conversion without having to even drag-and-drop the file!